xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

 Here are the things that we will need to install / configure

-- Unifi Bridge (REST API server to facilitate communication bwteen SmartThings and the Unifi Controller)
+- Unifi Bridge (REST API server to facilitate communication between SmartThings and the Unifi Controller)
   - (This can be installed from [here](https://github.com/xtreme22886/SmartThings_Unifi-Presence-REST))
 - Unifi Wireless Presence (SmartThings SmartApp)
 - Unifi Presence Sensor (SmartThings Device Handler)